 Definition

-Conversational UX is a design paradigm where users interact with software through natural language dialogue -- typing or speaking -- instead of navigating traditional graphical interfaces with menus, buttons, and forms.
+Conversational UX is a design paradigm where users interact with software through natural language dialogue.
+Typing or speaking.
+Instead of navigating traditional graphical interfaces with menus, buttons, and forms.
 Enabled by large language models and natural language understanding systems, conversational UX makes software interactions feel more like talking to a knowledgeable colleague than operating a machine.

 The distinction from earlier chatbot design is important: traditional chatbots followed rigid decision trees and broke down with unexpected inputs.
 Modern conversational UX, powered by LLMs, can handle ambiguous requests, maintain context across multi-turn conversations, and adapt its responses to user intent.
 ChatGPT's interface popularized this paradigm, but it now appears across enterprise tools, customer support, creative applications, and internal productivity software.